sbailliez/pg-counter-metrics/README.md

 #### 1.5- Update the database Security Group
 To allow lambda to connect the DB  and also allow lambda to connect to cloud watch from the same VPC .

-**Note**: Assuming that you have one Security Group for all the databases in same region and using same port for all the databases , if you are using diffrent port or Security Group you have to update each Security Group with the DB port
+**Note**: Assuming that you have one Security Group for all the databases in same region and using same port for all the databases , if you are using different port or Security Group you have to update each Security Group with the DB port

 -> get the VPC CIDR